The following bylaws contain changes approved by the CDSS Membership in September 2021.

 1.4 Seal.
 The seal of the corporation shall be in the form of a circle inscribed with the name of the corporation, the year of its incorporation, and the word “Massachusetts.”
 When authorized by the Board and to the extent not prohibited by law, a facsimile of the corporate seal may be affixed or reproduced.

 1.5 Members.
 All persons subscribing to the objectives of the Society are eligible to become members.
 They become members upon payment of dues.
-Dues and classes of membership shall be set by the Board.
+Dues and classes of membership shall be set by the Board, but the Board may delegate this power to the Executive Director.
 Membership in the Society lapses on failure to pay dues after reasonable notice.
 The Board may, at its discretion, terminate the membership of any person at any time by returning that person's current dues.
 The Board may appoint to honorary office or honorary membership persons who have contributed exceptional services to the Society.

 1.6 Notice.
 Whenever notice is required in these Bylaws, it shall be considered sufficient to deliver such notice by any communication protocol, the use of which is reasonably likely to make the intended recipients aware of the proposed action; provided that a record of the content, time and manner of communication is maintained by the Secretary.